Raunik2/The-Simon-Game/README.md

 # The-Simon-Game
-Simon game made by me
+A digital simon game made by me